 Right Understanding, Right Thought, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, Right Concentration.

-Bodhi Day Celebrations in 2019.
 Bodhi Day is celebrated around the globe with similar zest and zeal as it is in a Buddhist country.
-During this day people often decorate a fig tree to make it resemble the Bodhi tree under which Gautama Buddha meditated.
-People prepare rice and milk dishes along with special cookies to mark the celebration.
+During this day, people often decorate a fig tree to make it resemble the Bodhi tree under which Gautama Buddha meditated.
+People also prepare rice and milk dishes along with special cookies to mark the celebration.

-Laba.
 The Chinese version of Bodhi day is known as Laba.
-The date of the festival in China also varies as people observe it in January.
+The date of the festival in China also varies as people there observe it in January.